area17/A17TimeZones-ScreenSaver/readMe.md

 ## Support

-Tested in macOS versions:
+Tested in macOS version:

-* 10.15 Catalina
-* 11 Big Sur
+* 12.6 macOS Monterey

-*Should* work in 10.10 Yosemite and newer...
+*Should* work in 10.13 High Sierra and newer...

 ## Version 2

 Updates the screen saver to use `WKWebView` and to no longer use any deprecated methods.
 Shout out to this [commit](https://github.com/brockgr/websaver/commit/3a80fc4daee2f9efc82cf57d223963af12dd5970) by [brockgr](https://github.com/brockgr).

+### v2.0.1

+* removes credit for Dark Sky as [time.area17.com](https://time.area17.com/) no uses [Visual Crossing](https://www.visualcrossing.com/) and the credit for this is going to be visible in the screen saver rather than the preferences panel.
+* updates build target to 10.13 High Sierra and up
+* builds to working directory, build gitignored

 ## Author